 The PCP will:

 Three quick things you’ll want to make sure happen:

 It’s your right to ask questions to make sure your doctors are using your HMO the right way.
 If you don’t have a referral or if you have tests that aren’t a covered benefit, your HMO may not cover the costs for you.

-If you are receiving ongoing treatment, you should check with your PCP/WPHCP to see if you can instead get a "standing referral".
-Your standing referral from your PCP will allow you to see your specialist without needing a new referral for each visit.
-Get more information about your health plan at any time!
-Not all benefits are offered by all health plans.
-To see the limitations and exclusions in your plan, please refer to your benefit materials or log in or register for your member account, Blue Access for MembersSM.
+If you are getting ongoing treatment for a health issue, ask your PCP about a "standing referral."
+Your standing referral from your PCP will allow you to see your specialist without needing a new one for each visit.
+You can get more information about your HMO health plan at any time.
+Just log in or register for your member account, Blue Access for MembersSM.
 Visit the My Coverage tab to verify your coverage and identify your medical group and PCP.
-Disclaimer: The information provided in this document is based on current information, should not be considered comprehensive and should not be relied upon for benefit decisions.
-It should not be considered legal or tax advice.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.